Nathan: Sept 16 - 19.

 2016, 2018 and 2019: This lecture is a good length.

 2016: This lecture is intensionally short so that there is time to do the ICES survey.
 It took me 40 minutes when I skipped the second half of the last page.
 2018: It took me 45 minutes, which left less time for ICES than I'd like.
 Suggest just skipping the calculation of div E in future years.
+2019: Skipping calculating div F, it still took 42-43 minutes but I did talk about the second half of the last page.

 Instructors should do ICES today.